olekssy/pqc_bridge/README.md

 ---

-**Note:** Educational project.
+**Note:** Responsibility for secure implementation rests with the user.
 Consult cryptography experts for production use.